 Depending on the technique, radiation therapy dose from brachytherapy can be delivered with one of two different dose rates – high-dose-rate (HDR) or low-dose-rate (LDR).
-With HDR brachytherapy, radiation dose is deposited at a faster rate.
-LDR brachytherapy emits radiation at a slower rate.
-HDR brachytherapy involves the temporary placement of a tiny, powerful radioactive source, which is housed in a lead-lined robotic device called a high-dose-rate remote afterloader.
+With HDR brachytherapy, radiation dose is deposited at a faster rate inside the body.
+LDR brachytherapy releases radiation at a slower rate.
+HDR brachytherapy involves the temporary placement of a tiny, radioactive source near the tumor.

 The computer-controlled robotic afterloader delivers the radiation source to the tumor through a small hollow tube called a catheter, which has been placed in the appropriate location in the body.
 This procedure may require anesthesia and a surgical procedure.
 Your doctor and team will control this treatment from outside the treatment room, monitoring you as the therapy is being given.
 Radiation is usually delivered in multiple doses, once or twice per day, or once or twice per week, for 10 to 30 minutes per treatment.

 With HDR brachytherapy, the radiation oncologist and computer software control the location and duration of source delivery, making it possible to tailor the dose precisely to the tumor.
 The catheter(s) and radioactive source are placed temporarily inside the body and are removed after the appropriate amount of radiation has been delivered.